subsquid/docs/docs/evm-indexing/context-interfaces.md

 ## `BatchContext` interface

-Batch handler accepts a single argument of type `BatchContext`.
+The batch handler accepts a single argument of type `BatchContext`.
 It has the following structure:

 ```ts
 export interface BatchContext<Store, Item> {